 Denise loves to write, travel, and celebrate her Creole culture and heritage.
 She enjoys working to preserve the historical significance of her unique ancestry.
 Denise was instrumental in working to obtain the Frenchtown (Houston, Texas historical markers: The Frenchtown Community, and Zydeco Music in Frenchtown.

 She is also the Owner of The Creole Poet, an IATAN accredited Travel Agency and Travel Agent with over 18 years experience and more than 2,700 clients served.
 Denise coordinates worldwide group and individual travel.

-She uses her personal travel experience to many states within the continental USA and Hawaii, Alaska and to over 15 countries throughout the world: Asia (Tokyo, Nagoya and Osaka), Europe (Spain, France (including Cannes, Villefrance and Nice), Italy (including Venice, Pisa, Florence, Rome, Sorrento/Amalfi Coast and Sicily (Tindari), Monaco, Croatia, Greece (Athens, Santorini), the Caribbean (Bahamas, Jamaica, Cayman Islands, USVI: St. Thomas, St. John's, Punta Cana, Dominician Republic, San Juan Puerto Rico, Barbados, St. Lucia, St. Kitts, St. Maarten, Turks & Caicos) South America (Brazil - Porto Alegre, Gramado, Rio De Janeiro), and Central America (Costa Rica, Panama), Mexico (Cozumel, Cancun, Progreso, Ensenada, Puerto Vallarta), to assist her clients with planning their business and pleasure travel arrangements.
+She uses her personal travel experience to many states within the continental USA and Hawaii, Alaska and to over 15 countries throughout the world: Asia (Tokyo, Nagoya and Osaka), Europe (Spain, France (including Cannes, Villefrance and Nice), Italy (including Venice, Pisa, Florence, Rome, Sorrento/Amalfi Coast and Sicily (Tindari), Monaco, Croatia, Greece (Athens, Santorini), United Kingdom: England and Scotland, the Caribbean (Bahamas, Jamaica, Cayman Islands, USVI: St. Thomas, St. John's, Punta Cana, Dominician Republic, San Juan Puerto Rico, Barbados, St. Lucia, St. Kitts, St. Maarten, Turks & Caicos) South America (Brazil - Porto Alegre, Gramado, Rio De Janeiro), and Central America (Costa Rica, Panama), Mexico (Cozumel, Cancun, Progreso, Ensenada, Puerto Vallarta), to assist her clients with planning their business and pleasure travel arrangements.